 - Commencement and Degree Posting

 - Minimum GPA 2.0 required – some programs require higher standards

 - Basic Skills must be met – this is based on courses or placement

-- Intermediate Algebra Proficiency for Transfer Degrees and some technical degrees.
+- Quantitative courses for Transfer Degrees and some Technical Degrees may have prerequisites

 - Degree Requirements must be met